gilad-ch/socialFinder/README.md

 2. **Configure MongoDB**
    - Connect to the MongoDB server and create a database named `twitter`.
    - Inside the `twitter` database, create the following collections: `users`, `keywords`, and `tweets`.
-   - Create an index for the `tweets` collection:
+   - Create indexes for the `tweets` collection:
      ```bash
      created_at: -1
      text: text